 In addition to courses offered at the universities and Program Centers there are a number of other courses offered at private studios and academies of quality and solid professional standards.
 In Madrid, for example, you can find art and dance classes.
 Students have also found many additional activity courses in Alcalá.

 Participants are expected to carry a full course load of 14 to 17 Skidmore credits per semester.
+Students who wish to take less than a full course load must request permission from OCSE.
 All course work taken in Spain is reported on a Skidmore College transcript.
 For Skidmore students, grades are computed in the cumulative GPA, and may use all 300-level credits taken in Madrid toward fulfilling Skidmore's "maturity-level" credit requirement.
 Non-Skidmore students should check with their home campus for credit transfer details before applying to the program.

 Internships are available in a variety of non-profit organizations, museums, schools, and business.
 Past students have interned at places such as the Museo del Prado, the Spanish Commission for the Aid of Refugees, the Red Cross, Hot English Magazine, Kaplan, the Fulbright Commission, and many others.
 Interested students should contact the OCSE Program Manager for Skidmore in Spain.